 But once you ‘free up’ your schedule to create a slot for a hobby or a personal project, things get interesting.

 At first, it may appear insignificant – you dedicate as little time to a hobby as you can afford.
 But then you start thinking about your hobby while you’re doing other things – the joy it gives you, the progress you’re making – and you start making an effort to dedicate more time to it.
 Don’t underestimate the human proclivity to passionately pursue goals the more time they invest in a project.
-There will come a time when you’ll become just as enraptured with your hobby as you were with work.
+There will come a time when you’ll become just as enraptured with your hobby as you were to work.

 What happens then is that you’ll have to learn how to organize your time well.
 This is not a bilateral relationship between you and your job anymore.
 Now there’s a third element that needs to be factored in, or a fourth one if you have a family.